sensible-hq/sensible-api-js/README.md

 For configuration options, see [Node SDK reference](https://docs.sensible.so/docs/sdk-node).

+## Versions

+The latest version of this SDK is v0.
+The latest version of the Sensible API is v0.

+## Node and Typescript support

+This SDK supports all non end-of-lifed Node versions.
+This SDK supports all non end-of-lifed Typescript versions.

 ## Install

 In an environment in which you've installed Node, create a directory for a test project, open a command prompt in the directory, and install the dependencies: